-Anti-cheating has long been a critical consideration when designing the rules for leaderboards, but this remains unexplored in the context of LLM benchmarks. ( Citation: Zheng
+Anti-cheating has long been a critical consideration when designing the rules for leaderboards, but this remains unexplored in the context of LLM benchmarks Citation: [1]Cheating Automatic LLM Benchmarks: Null Models Achieve High Win Rates

 Introduction